Sta112-F18/website/content/syllabus.md

 > - I will conduct myself honorably in all my endeavors; and
 > - I will act if the Standard is compromised.

-Cheating on exams or plagiarism on homework assignments, lying about an illness or absence and other forms of academic dishonesty are a breach of trust with classmates and faculty, violate the <a href="http://www.studentaffairs.duke.edu/conduct/resources/dcs">Duke Community Standard</a>, and will not be tolerated.
+Cheating on exams or plagiarism on homework assignments, lying about an illness or absence and other forms of academic dishonesty are a breach of trust with classmates and faculty, violate the <a href="https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard">Duke Community Standard</a>, and will not be tolerated.
 Such incidences will result in a 0 grade for all parties involved.
-Additionally, there may be penalties to your final class grade along with being reported to the <a href="http://www.studentaffairs.duke.edu/conduct/about/ucbhearings">Undergraduate Conduct Board</a>.
+Additionally, there may be penalties to your final class grade along with being reported to the <a href="https://studentaffairs.duke.edu/conduct/undergraduate-disciplinary-system">Office of Student Conduct</a>.

 Please review the Academic Dishonesty policies <a href="https://studentaffairs.duke.edu/conduct">here</a>.
 - Only work that is clearly assigned as team work can be completed collaboratively.